Dre Campbell Farm

 17 Natural and Homemade Pesticides for Plants

-You can get rid of many common garden pests like aphids, mites, thrips, caterpillars, squash bugs, and whiteflies using natural and homemade pesticides.
+You can get rid of many common garden pests like aphids, mites, thrips, caterpillars, squash bugs, and whiteflies by using natural and homemade pesticides.

 One of the best things about making your own insecticides and pesticides is that you can be sure of what goes into them.
 Moreover, you may already have most of the ingredients in your kitchen.